 When training agents, what call center skills are you focusing on?
 A dull and repetitive training procedure is no good for the agents’ productivity.
 Call center owners should ensure that their agents are provided by versatile training schedule, in which the latter is made to learn about the communication skills along with how to adapt to different situations without the requirement of a fixed script.
 The more varied training will be, the more learned and engaging customers will become, raising the entire service experience to an apex level.

-In addition, to make agents aware of the ambiguities and to provide them with a real-time experience of the customer interaction, coaching schedule of managing calls should be included in the training.
+In addition, to make agents aware of the ambiguities and to provide them with real-time experience of the customer interaction, the coaching schedule of managing calls should be included in the training.
 Experience is the benefit that agents can leverage on while having on-job call handling.
 And I don’t mean a role-play call, no. I meant real call handling should be offered in a controlled manner to the trainees.

 3. Engage with your agents

 The reason why most of the customers experience a lousy service level is that the agents are not content with their companies.
 Being a call center owner, it is your responsibility to make sure that the agents are interacted with on a regular basis.
 Conducting a monthly meeting to know the pain of agents would give you a good start.
 In addition, whenever a customer provides feedback about a positive experience, make sure to circulate it throughout the workplace so that the agents are encouraged to offer best efforts.

 I have personally known a lot of call center agents and one thing that almost everyone tells me is that no one regularly monitors what they are doing.
 This means an agent who is taking approximately 100-200 calls each day knows that no one is going to hear the conversation with the customers.
 Obviously, the assessment of metrics is done in call centers but what about how agents are interacting?
 Prominent call centers make sure that their higher management professionals take at least a few hours weekly to check the quality of conversation their agents are having with the customers.